ziyaad123/Data-Science-Content/README.md

 # Topics Covered:

 ## 1. Introduction to MySQL
-    -  >SQL or Structure Query Language
+    ->SQL or Structure Query Language
-    -  >That we use to interact with relational database
-    -  >SQL is a tool for organizing, managing, and retrieving archived data from a computer database.
+    ->That we use to interact with relational database ->SQL is a tool for organizing, managing, and retrieving archived data from a computer database.
-    -  >Brief overview of MySQL and its significance in database management.
+    ->Brief overview of MySQL and its significance in database management.

 ## [2.
 DDL & DML Commands](https://github.com/ziyaad123/SQL-Content/blob/main/Sql%20content/ddl%2Cdml%2Ccommands.sql)
       - Create, Drop, Alter, Truncate commands and their usage.